 Skip to main content

-The Lady's predicament
+The Lady's Predicament

 WITH general elections in Burma drawing ever nearer, questions arise over the future of the key political players beyond this exciting milestone.
 Many are convinced that the incumbent Union Solidarity and Development Party (USDP) has very little chance of securing another victory, while the opposition National League for Democracy (NLD) and other big ethnic parties are in the box seat.
 If this turns out to be case, and we see a primarily civilian government, what will next year’s political landscape look like, and how can we expect the relationship between civilian politicians and the military to evolve?